Turning Drift into Constraint: Robust Reasoning Alignment in Non-Stationary Multi-Stream Environments: Methodology

-Building on the formalization of concept drift across multiple MLLM teachers in Eq.~\ref{eq:mutli-final}, we reveal intrinsic inconsistencies and biases in their domain knowledge that, if distilled naively, would inevitably propagate to the student model and manifest as systematic errors, as demonstrated in Observation~\ref{ob.student}.
-To address this challenge, we propose an approach that integrates the drifting knowledge of multiple teachers while enforcing concept alignment not only across teachers but also between the teachers and the student model through self-distillation.
+Building on the formulation of non-stationary reasoning dynamics in Eq.~\eqref{eq:mutli-final}, we identify a critical challenge: the intrinsic inconsistencies and biases in source models, if naively aligned, propagate to the target model as systematic errors, as demonstrated in Observation~\ref{ob.student}.
+To address this, we propose a two-stage protocol: first, bootstrapping the target model to cover the collective capabilities of the sources, and second, extracting a consistent reasoning trajectory to resolve inter-model drift.

-First, our model undergoes a supervised pre-distillation phase with multiple drifting MLLM teachers, during which it broadly assimilates their collective predictions despite the presence of concept drift, as illustrated in Fig.~\ref{fig:sft}.
-Specifically, at each reasoning step $m$, the teachers provide a set of predictive distributions $\mathcal{Z}_{m}$ from which the student model absorbs heterogeneous knowledge across distinct reasoning trajectories, formalized as

-Thus, in this stage, the goal of the student is to project domain-specific distributions into the representational concept space jointly recognized by the MLLM teachers, as depicted in Fig.~\ref{fig:proj}.
-Formally, the objective can be expressed as
+The target model $\pi_{\theta}$ first undergoes a supervised bootstrapping phase.
+Despite the presence of drift, the goal here is to project the target model into the union of the source models' representational spaces, ensuring a comprehensive capability covering.
+Specifically, at each reasoning step, the source models provide a mixture of predictive distributions.
+We formulate the objective as minimizing the collective divergence between the initial model $\pi_{\text{init}}$ and the ensemble of distributions over source MLLMs $\{\pi_{u}\}_{u=1}^{N}$.
+The optimal aligned distribution $q^*$ is defined as:

-where $q^{*}$ denotes the unified distribution that encapsulates the collective knowledge of all MLLM teachers within the student model.
-In this context, the student integrates the drifting teacher distributions into a coherent internal representation, reconciling heterogeneous signals not by following any single teacher, but by minimizing their collective divergence from an aligned target distribution $q(z_{m} \mid t_{<m})$.
+where $q^{*}$ denotes the optimal aligned distribution that encapsulates the collective knowledge of all source MLLMs within the target model.
+Upon convergence, we denote the resulting bootstrapped model as $\hat{\pi}_{\text{st}}$.
+Through this bootstrapping process, the bootstrapped model $\hat{\pi}_{\text{st}}$ assimilates the heterogeneous knowledge, reconciling conflicting signals not by adhering to a single source, but by establishing a foundational feature space that encapsulates the collective expertise of the source ensemble.

-Consequently, the pre-distilled student model $\hat{\pi}_{st}$ has assimilated the specific-domain knowledge from diverse teachers via pre-distillation, mitigating potential omissions during the reasoning.
-The subsequent step addresses the drift across teachers by employing self-distillation to compare their underlying concepts and extract the consistent ones.
-Specifically, We aggregate the CoT sequences $\mathcal{T}=\{t^{1},\ldots, t^{N}\}$ generated by various teachers for the same instance, and condition the sampling process on the concatenated trajectories jointly with the input image $v$ and prompt $l$, thereby deriving self-distilled outcomes that enforce conceptual alignment:

-At this stage, our framework consolidates insights from multiple drifting MLLM teachers through self-distillation, yielding the preferred reasoning trajectories while distilling the teachers’ feature space into the student.